luciebinder/ws-openness-2025/content/4_additional/quick_tutorial_ws.md

 ### [5.3 Create a new file](../3_create/intro)

 1\.
-Navigate to the folder where you'd like to add the new file (here: `lecture/content`).
+Again, click on "Code" and navigate to the folder where you'd like to add the new file (here: `lecture/content`).
 Then, click on "Add file" in the upper-right corner and select "Create new file."

 ![Image of the "add file" button and the "create new file" option.](../../static/new_file2.png)